makrai/notes/bommasani20-contextld-reduction-static-acl.md

 ## 4.2 Results

 ### Pooling Strategy.
-In Figure 1, we show the performance on all 4 datasets for
+In Figure 1

-* representations are aggregated over N = 100K sentences where N is the number
+* representations are aggregated over N = 100K sentences
 * g = mean is the best-performing pooling mechanism
-* Fixing g = mean, mean pooling at the subword level also performs best (the
+* Fixing g = mean, mean pooling at the subword level also performs best
 * consistently holds across pretrained models

 ### Number of Contexts.
-In Table 1, we see that
+In Table 1

-* performance for both BERT-12 and BERT-24 steadily increases across all datasets with increasing N ; this trend holds for the other 7 pretrained
+* performance for both BERT-12 and BERT-24 steadily increases across all datasets with increasing N; this trend holds for the other 7 pretrained LMs
-* with N = 1M, the BERT-24 embeddings from the best layer for each dataset drastically outperform both Word2Vec and GloVe.
-However,
+* with N = 1M, the BERT-24 embeddings from the best layer for each dataset drastically outperform both Word2Vec and GloVe
 * we can fix a particular layer for all datasets and still outperform both Word2Vec and GloVe on all datasets

 ### Relationship between N and model layer, Figure 1

-* clear preference towards the first quarter of the model’s layers (layers 0-3) with a sharp drop-off in performance immediately thereafter.
-A similar
+* clear preference towards the first quarter of the model’s layers (layers 0-3) with a sharp drop-off in performance immediately thereafter
-* consistent with the findings of Liu+ (2019a); Tenney+ (2019a) regarding where lexical semantic information is best encoded in pretrained contextualized
+* consistent with the findings of Liu+ (2019a); Tenney+ (2019a) regarding where lexical semantic information is best encoded
 * relationship between N and the best-performing layer.
 The best-performing layer monotonically (with a single exception) shifts to be later and later
   * later layers demonstrate greater variance with respect to the layer-wise